Joy

 Read It Happily

 In that wonderful valley, some children are playing hide-and-seek.
-Their laugh, their complaints, their chit-chats echoes.
+Their laughter, their complaints, their chit-chats echo.
 The Deodar trees and the wind, the birds and the flying-foxes give the background score.
 Joy is the dominant colour of this valley, even the passing clouds are pacing down to collect some.

 Ah!